-However, If you have a disability, severe weight problem, chronic breathing condition, diabetes,or any other ongoing illness you may think that your health problems make it impossible for you to exercise effectively.
-In many cases age keeps you away from exercise as it also makes you fear falling or injuring yourself if you try to exercise.
+However, if you have a disability, severe weight problems, chronic breathing conditions, diabetes, or any other ongoing illness, you may think that your health problems make it impossible for you to exercise effectively.
+In many cases, age keeps you away from exercise as it also makes you fear falling or injuring yourself if you try to exercise.

 The truth is, regardless of your current physical condition and age, there are plenty of ways to overcome your mobility issues and reap the physical, mental, and emotional rewards of exercise.

-Exercise of any form can offer many health benefits.
-Here are some exercises that are beneficial especially for diabetics.
+Exercise in any form can offer many health benefits.
+Here are some exercises that are beneficial, especially for diabetics.
 You can read through and choose what suits you best according to your condition.

 - Cardiovascular Exercise

-This type raises your heart rate and increases endurance levels.
-Some good cardio exercises include: running, dancing, swimming and water aerobics.
-For many cardio in water exercises are a hit due to the fact that it reduces risk of muscle and joint discomfort.
+This type raises your heart rate and increases your endurance levels.
+Some good cardio exercises include running, dancing, swimming and water aerobics.
+For many, cardio-in-water exercises are a hit due to the fact that it reduces the risk of muscle and joint discomfort.
 Please note that even if you are confined to a chair you can perform some parts of the cardio routine.